noahc3/SDSetup/README.md

 Clone the repository and open the solution in Visual Studio.
 Build from there.

 ## Included Projects
-* **SD Setup Blazor:** The web application itself, written in C# (and a little bit of JavaScript).
+* **SDSetup Blazor:** The web application itself, written in C# (and a little bit of JavaScript).
-* **SD Setup Manifest Generator (No longer used):** A GUI authoring tool for generating a valid manifest file with package information and where to retrieve files for download.
-It has some quirks, and not yet feature complete.
+* **SDSetup Backend:** The backend server which the frontend communicates with.
+Upon request, generates zip bundles based on the client selection.
+Also provides manifest data and download statistics.
+* **SDSetup Backend Control Panel:** Control panel to manage functionality of the backend server(s).
+Also for managing the Homebrew Guide.

 ## Todo
-* The project needs a lot of optimization.
+* The frontend needs a lot of optimization.
 For example, converting things to components and setting up databinding on individual components to refresh only what UI needs to be refreshed rather than entire containers.
+* The frontend badly needs code cleanup.
+Like, basically everywhere.
+* The backend needs to be refactored to conform to ASP.Net Core standards.

 ## Contributing
 Feel free to make pull requests where you see fit!